iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > Does not always log the entries one makes - several times it has told me incorrectly that I have not replied for one or two days.
 No opportunity for making comments: I wanted to tell it that I had had antibody tests for research purposes (Biobank) but would not be told the results but could not do so - the only option was to record a "failed test".<br> :date: __2020-10-15 13:14:01__

-> This app was great, I could log all my tests (regular tests from work) but as of yesterday I've just been getting a white screen?
-Uninstalled and installed again but still the same..disappointing.
-Update: I can get back on again, but unable to scroll down my tests to update results :/<br> :date: __2020-10-15 12:12:00__

-> Can't seem to edit my last test result.
-Will only show me the past ones as it won't let me scroll down.
-I have done 11, only shows 10 though.
-Have to be tested once a week for work.<br> :date: __2020-10-15 12:07:44__

-> Firstly was 5stars.
-Down to three now as half my tests have disappeared off the app<br> :date: __2020-10-15 11:49:30__

-> Was OK but, as with many other people, it now loads a white screen and nothing more.<br> :date: __2020-10-15 10:52:57__

 #### 2-star reviews